special assistant to the president for strategic planning and accreditation

 M.S., Hofstra University

 B.S., Ohio University

-Catherine Andersen currently serves as interim provost at the University of Baltimore and is responsible for the guiding vision and leadership of the University’s academic affairs, including its four schools and colleges for upholding its commitment to student success.
+Catherine Andersen currently serves as special assistant to the president for strategic planning and accreditation at The University of Baltimore.
 In addition, she oversees, a variety of areas including Institutional Effectiveness, Strategic Planning, Assessment, Institutional Research, academic student success initiatives, programs and operations for UBalt’s offerings at the Universities at Shady Grove.
 She serves as UBalt’s Accreditation Liaison Officer for the Middles States Commission on Higher Education (MSCHE) and represents UBalt’s graduate programs at USM.
 She is a tenured professor in the Klein Family School of Communication Design.
-Prior to her current role, Andersen served as vice provost.
+Prior to her current role, Andersen served as vice provost and interim provost.

 She is a board member and Senior Teagle Assessment Scholar at the Center for Inquiry in the Liberal Arts at Wabash College, and a fellow and adviser for the John N. Gardner Institute for Excellence in Undergraduate Education.